cmmdx25/cmmdx-launcher-setup/README.md

-cmmdx launcher is a crach launcher
+cmmdx launcher is a crack launcher

 beta 1.0
 ----------Installing----------------